 Our clients and their families return to us generation after generation.

-Our attorneys have been actively involved in the local community from the firm’s inception.
+Our attorneys are actively involved in the local community and have been for over 30 years.

-As a trustee, often the most responsible course of action is to hire an experienced attorney to administer the trust.
-Contact us today for a consultation.
+As a trustee, often the most responsible course of action is to hire an experienced trust administration lawyer to administer the trust.
+In San Diego, that’s Brierton, Jones & Jones, LLP.